|

 behave in the same situation?
 When the safety net is withdrawn and the most

-basic necessities of life go un-met, our notions of civility and propriety
+basic necessities of life go un-met, civility and propriety

 own naïve innocence to achieve consciousness of the reality of her situation.